 This is why it’s important to streamline the process by using a designated social media management tool.
-Hootsuite is ideal for this and allows companies to manage all of their social media platforms from one convenient dashboards.
-Sprout Social is also fantastic, and allows companies to update and share content across all of their networks easily while also having access to detailed reports and tracking mentions around the web.
+Hootsuite is ideal for this and allows companies to manage all of their social media platforms from one convenient dashboard.
+Sprout Social is also fantastic and allows companies to update and share content across all of their networks easily while also having access to detailed reports and tracking mentions around the web.

 Automate your content

 Automation is the marketer’s friend and when done correctly it can go a long way toward making your content creation and social media marketing pursuits easy and effortless.
 The first step to automation is to create an editorial calendar.
 This calendar will give you a roadmap to create content and, once you’ve created that content (either in-house or through a team of freelancers), you can schedule it for posting in advance.

 You can do this through an RSS scheduler or through the “schedule” feature on your blog dashboard.
 Additionally, you can link these services with social media platforms like Facebook or Twitter to ensure that all of your social media accounts update simultaneously.

 By tracking your results, you can give yourself an accurate idea of where you’ve been and where you’re going.
 The analytics you should be tracking depends on the sites you’re using.
 For example, Facebook users will likely want to track page likes, impressions, engagement, unlikes, and post reach, while Twitter users will opt to track Tweet impressions, followers, linked tweets, and retweets.
 These can be tracked using social media metrics and can offer companies an accurate representation of what they’re doing well and what they could be doing better.